Our Greer Fire

 2005 E-One type 1 structure

-engine, with a 1000 gallon water tank and 1250 gpm pump capability.
-Engine 7 is our primary, or initial attack engine, and has a full compliment of equipment for structural fire fighting. |
+engine, with a 1000 gallon water tank and 1250 gpm pumping capability.
+Engine 171 is our second line engine, and has a full compliment of equipment for structural fire fighting. |

 |